xinjie-ethan-lan/xinjie-ethan-lan.github.io/_pages/about.md

 I am an assistant teaching professor in the [Data to Knowledge Lab](https://d2k.rice.edu/about) (abbr.
 D2K Lab), [Statistics Department](https://statistics.rice.edu/about), at Rice Unviersity.
 I obtained my Ph.D. from the Electrical & Computing Engineering (ECE) depeartment at the University of Delaware in 2022, under the supervison of Charles Black Evans Professor [Kenneth Barner](https://www.ece.udel.edu/people/faculty/barner/).

-My research focuses on machin learning theory, eXplaianble AI (XAI), computer vision, spatial-temporal forecasting, etc. My research philosophy is to empower AI by statistics.
+My research focuses on machin learning theory, eXplaianble AI (XAI), spatial-temporal forecasting, and computer vision.
+My research philosophy is to empower AI by statistics.
 Specifically, I aim to promote AI by applying statistical theory to explain the behavior of AI models and optmizing the performance of AI models in different applications.
 Recently, I have been very interested in the following topics:
 - Explaining the attention mechanism based on Bayesian theory and kernel methods for time series forecasting
 - Applying Transformers for spatial-temporal forecasting for improve
 - [Plotly](https://plotly.com/javascript/) for plotting